Aspose/releases.aspose.com/content/en/pdf/net/release-notes/2025/aspose-pdf-for-net-25-06-release-notes.md

 ### Features and Enhancements

-Ability to get and set alternative text for the images has been added for `XImage` class.
+The ability to get and set alternative text for the images has been added for the `XImage` class.
 The task, ID PDFNET-37355, has been carried out on the User request.
-New `GetAlternativeText` and `TrySetAlternativeText` methods allow you to [get and set the alternative text](https://docs.aspose.com/pdf/net/get-set-alt-text/) corresponding to an image.
+New `GetAlternativeText` and `TrySetAlternativeText` methods allow you to [get and set the alternative text](https://docs.aspose.com/pdf/net/get-set-alt-text/) corresponding to an image.```
 The following code snippet shows you how to use these methods to set alternative text for an image in a PDF file and get it.

 ```csharp